HMS Forester (1806): Service

 On 5 May Sapphire and Forester captured the American privateer Mary Ann off San Domingo.
 She was armed with a long 9-pounder gun and a 4-pounder.
 Mary Ann was under the command of Peter Charriol and had a crew of 30, one of whom was found dead.
 She was 20 days out of Charleston and had made no captures.
 From the number of small arms on board, Kennedy suspected that Charriol had planned to gather more men.

 On 15 May Circe and Forrester captured the 5-gun Lovely Lass off Jamaica.
 The capture followed a chase of 19 hours, during which the Lovely Lass threw four of her guns overboard.
 Her commander was Mr. John Smith of the American Navy, and she had a crew of 60 men.
 Smith reported that he had been out 44 days and had made no captures.
 A later report gave her tonnage as 80 tons and her crew as 73 men.
 She was from Wilmington and Circe sent her to Kingston.
 On 5 July, Forrester captured the ship Granger.

-On 27 November 1813 Forester captured an American schooner of unknown name.
+On 27 November 1813 Forester captured an American schooner by an unknown name.

 In April 1814, the Navy dismissed Kennedy from Forester and suspended him from his rank for two years for disobeying orders from Rear-Admiral William Brown.
 Command then passed to William Hendry.
 Later that year Commander Alexander Karley replaced Hendry, and then Commander J.M'Dougall replaced Karley.